One more death recorded in Warwick

-There was one more coronavirus death recorded in the latest five-day period in Warwick.

-The dashboard shows 301 people had died in the area by April 19 (Tuesday) – up from 300 on Thursday, the last working day before the Easter bank holiday.
+The dashboard shows 302 people had died in the area by April 20 (Wednesday) – up from 301 on Tuesday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Warwick.